simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

     classes under the SimpleSAML\Module namespace.
   * Added new hook for module loader exception handling `exception_handler`.
   * Expose RegistrationInfo in parsed SAML metadata.
+  * The AuthnInstant is now available in the state array.
   * Introduced Twig templating for user interface.
   * Lots of refactoring, code cleanup and added many unit tests.